josedaniel-cb/ire-forms/README.md

 })
 ```

-Its possible to subscribe in a (?) way
+Alternatively, you can subscribe in the following manner:

 ```ts
 form.fields.firstName.valueStateChanges.subscribe(